SakpalAmit27/dotnet-store/store/Dtos/readme.md

 implement complete PUT request's , include some readme's for the steps so far takin /

 implemented the PUT request's , however the DEL is pending

+filled in the Dto record class as per the model restrictions along with added

+return Results.NoContent();

+for debugging and status error handling